Kathy Caraccio

 Kathleen Caraccio (b.
 1947, Bronx, New York) is a master printmaker.
 She learned her craft at Robert Blackburn's Printmaking Workshop.
-She established the K. Caracio Etching Studios in 1977.
+She established the K. Caraccio Etching Studios in 1977.
 Caraccio also maintains an extensive print collection which was the subject of the 2021 exhibition Right place, Right time: The Rest is History - Becoming a master printer and collector with Bob Blackburn.
 In 2019 her work was exhibited at the International Quilt Museum in a show entitled Kathy Caraccio: Quilt Series.

 Her work is in the Brooklyn Museum, the National Gallery of Art, and the Smithsonian American Art Museum.